 - Family Therapy – Addiction is a family disease.
 When one member has an addiction, everyone in the family is affected by it.
 Family therapy is a way to mend broken family relationships while also educating family members about addiction.

 Start Your Recovery at Casco Bay Today

 Casco Bay Recovery is the premier treatment facility in Portland, Maine.
-We are a fully accredited facility with experienced addiction specialists and licensed therapists and an ability to provide you with the individualized, comprehensive treatment you deserve.
+Our behavioral therapies allow for personalized and effective treatment.
+We are a fully accredited facility with experienced addiction specialists and licensed therapists and the ability to provide you with the individualized, comprehensive treatment you deserve.

 You don’t need to struggle or go through addiction treatment alone.
 Whether you want to help yourself or someone you care about, we can provide an individualized treatment protocol to specifically address your needs.